 BARTON ACT 2600

-We will respond to your complaint or request promptly if you provide your contact details.
+We will respond to your request or complaint promptly if you provide your contact details.
 We take all complaints seriously and are committed to a quick and fair resolution.
 We will not take the fact that you have made a complaint into consideration when we perform any of our other functions or activities.

-We will not charge you to access your personal information.
-However, there may be a charge involved for us to process a request under the FOI Act that goes beyond a request for personal information.
+We will not charge you to access your personal information under the Privacy Act.
+However, there may be a charge involved for us to process a request under the FOI Act that goes beyond a request for your own personal information.